 As well as keeping members informed about potential funding sources, qldwater assists regional consortiums to access State and Commonwealth funding.
 We also seek funding opportunities to support major programs specific to emerging industry needs.

 Some industry solutions can only be achieved through partnering with neighbouring water service providers.
-But establishing this collaboration can often be difficult and costly for members. qldwater provides facilitation and assistance to establish and maintain regional efforts to support and develop the water industry and has partnered with LGAQ and the state Government on the QWRAP program to explore more formal regional arrangements.
+Establishing this collaboration can often be difficult and costly for members. qldwater provides facilitation and assistance to establish and maintain regional efforts to support and develop the water industry and has partnered with LGAQ and the state Government on the QWRAP program to explore more formal regional arrangements.

 Technical Reference Group (TRG)

 The TRG meets regularly to direct and inform qldwater priorities and activities.
 It is a collaborative working group of managers and experts from across Queensland who freely contribute their time and travel costs to represent and support the development of the industry.
 All members are able to nominate a representative to the TRG and help shape the future of our industry.
+We maintain a number of other significant reference groups/ communities of practice including the Sewage and Water Environment and Advisory Panel.